 vessel means a ship, boat or other description of vessel used or capable of being used as a means of transportation by water.

+[Regulation 3 amended: Gazette 6 Sep 2019 p.
+3185.]

 4. Stock: meaning of term (section 6)

 Living animals of a type set out in Schedule 1 are prescribed for the purposes of the definition of stock in section 6.